 All enrolled students are issued a DownstateCard at no cost that serves as an ID Badge for access to all DMC facilities.
 It is imperative that students treat their DownstateCard with good care, since the card is intrinsic to DMC's homeland security.
 The student to whom the ID card is issued is entirely responsible for its use or misuse.
 Students must carry their cards with them at all times, and must never lend their ID cards to any other persons.
 If it is ever lost or stolen the card could potentially provide an unauthorized person to gain access to DMC facilities.
-If your DownstateCard is ever lost, stolen or damaged, it must be reported immediately to the

-DownstateCard Office at 718-270-4600 (Ext.
+If your DownstateCard is ever lost, stolen or damaged, it must be reported immediately to the DownstateCard Office at 718-270-4600 (Ext.
 4600 from on campus).

-To receive a replacement card you will be required to pay a NON-REFUNDABLE fee (\$20 as of Fall 2010).
-Your DownstateCard must be surrendered upon graduation or separation in order to receive your diploma.
-If card is lost immediately before graduation, students are required to pay the lost/stolen card fee and will be issued a LETTER authorizing release of graduation diploma.
+To receive a replacement card you will be required to pay a NON-REFUNDABLE fee (\$40 as of Fall 2011).
+Your DownstateCard must be surrendered upon graduation or separation in order to receive your diploma or a copy of your transcript.
+A hold will be placed on your Downstate student record until such time as your DownstateCard has been returned or the non-refundable fee is paid.
+If the card is lost immediately before graduation, students are required to pay the lost/stolen card fee and will be issued a LETTER authorizing release of the graduation diploma.